carltonyfakhry/geneticsCRE/README.md

 devtools::install_github("carltonyfakhry/geneticsCRE", build_vignettes = TRUE, local = FALSE)
 ```

-For an introduction to `geneticsCRE` and for an example on how to compute PGWAS over the publicly available network STRINGdb, please see the Vignette for this package using the following:
+For an introduction to `geneticsCRE` and for an example on how to compute GWASPA over the publicly available network STRINGdb, please see the Vignette for this package using the following:

 ```r
 browseVignettes("geneticsCRE")